jkeefe/newmark-design-development/THE_NOTES.md

 - The current price of one bitcoin is ${{data.amount}} dollars.
 ```

+## Assignment

+Make an IFTTT recipe, take a screenshot of the rule and that you've toggled it to "Connected" and post that screenshot in Slack.

 <a name="class8"></a>

 # Class 8 • APIs and the people who love them